Roche And Allergan: Approaches To Alzheimer's

 Roche Holding

-Perhaps Allergen can find success where it has been lacking.
+Perhaps Allergan can find success where it has been lacking.
 However, if you are not attempting to be charitable, but back researching that might even pay off, RHHBY could be a better stock.
 The company is actually a $175 billion pharmaceutical giant, and pays a once-yearly dividend, with a net yield of 2.7% on American Depository Receipts (ADR) currently.

 Jefferies rates Roche a Buy, with a CHF275 ($34.50 RHHBY) price target on Swiss shares.
 Some informative research on the firm is contained in a September industry report.
 An important cancer readout is anticipated: